Cold and Flu Virus

 Although more than 120 different strains of virus have been isolated.
 The most common causative agents of the common cold are rhinoviruses (with more than 100 serotypes) and coronaviruses.
 The seasonal period determines the predominance of one type or another.
 The severity of the infection will depend on the incubation period, which can vary from 1 to 10 days, being the most typical 24-72 h.

-Rhinoviruses (from the Greek (gen.) “nose”) are the most common viral infectious agents in humans and are the predominant cause of the common cold.
-Rhinovirus infection proliferates in temperatures between 33–35 °C (91–95 °F), the temperatures found in the nose.
-Rhinoviruses is a genus within the Picornaviridae family of viruses.
-Types of cold and flu.
+Rhinoviruses are the most common viral infectious agents in humans and are the predominant cause of the common cold.
+Rhinovirus infection proliferates in temperatures between 91–95 °F(33–35 °C), the temperatures found in the nose.

 Coronaviruses primarily infect the upper respiratory and gastrointestinal tract of mammals and birds.
 Six different currently known strains of coronaviruses infect humans.
 The much publicized human coronavirus, SARS-CoV which causes SARS, has a unique pathogenesis because it causes both upper and lower respiratory tract infections.

 Coronaviruses are believed to cause a significant percentage of all common colds in human adults.
 Coronaviruses cause colds in humans primarily in the winter and early spring seasons.
 The significance and economic impact of coronaviruses as causative agents of the common cold are hard to assess because, unlike rhinoviruses (another common cold virus), human coronaviruses are difficult to grow in the laboratory.
 Coronaviruses can cause pneumonia, either direct viral pneumonia or a secondary bacterial pneumonia, and bronchitis, either direct viral bronchitis or a secondary bacterial bronchitis.